Estikno/CoroWeaver/README.md

 Internally it uses [moodycamel::ConcurrentQueue][concurrentqueue] as a dependency so you will need to also include it wherever you use CoroWeaver.
 Because of this dependency it also has moodycamel's limitations which you can read on his GitHub in more detail, but that can be summarized as: **not linearizable** and **not NUMA aware**.

-I'm working on improving and optimizing the code, but for now this is how the situation is.
+I'm working on improving and optimizing the code.
+Also, because I created this job system for [Axle][Axle] (my custom C++ game engine), I'm adding features and improvements that are needed by the engine.
+That also means that at this moment CoroWeaver is not my number one priority project.

 ## Basic use